Cognigy/Documentation/docs/en/docs/ai/flow-nodes/node-usage.md

 Providing a valid Flow name and clicking the *Create* button in the dialog will do the following:

-  * Create a new executee Flow containing all the Nodes from the selected branch.
+  * Create a new Executee Flow containing all the Nodes from the selected branch.

   * Replace all Nodes from the selected branch, with an **Execute Flow Node** from which the created Flow will be executed.

-  * The Intents/Slots will not be parsed, context will not be absorbed when executing the new Executee Flow.
+  * The Intents/Slots will not be parsed, and the Context will not be absorbed when executing the new Executee Flow.

-  * Also, NLU configuration/settings/default context etc. will not be copied to Executee Flow.
+  * Also, NLU configuration/settings/default Context etc. will not be copied to Executee Flow.
 Therefore, please check and adjust the NLU section of the created Flow, as necessary.